bullhorn/novo-elements/src/elements/table/README.md

     * Custom compare function for the column, used in sorting, useful if it is an embedded object
 - `'match' : Func : default: null`
     * Custom match function for the column, used in filtering, useful if it uses an embedded object
+- `'options' : Array : default: null`
+    * Custom options for a filter